What New Parents Need to Know about Money - Part 1

 And finally, new parents need to make sure you don’t neglect your own saving and investing in order to set your child up well!
 Your children can get loans for things like college or buying a house (or you can help them out if you’re doing well financially), but no one will give you a loan so you can retire.
 So the best gift you can give your child is actually to make sure you don’t end up being financially dependent on them in the future.
 So make sure you take advantage of your 401k/403b/IRA/whatever retirement account you may have access to (at the very least, get any employer match, but ideally contribute more than that!).
 If you haven’t started saving and planning for your retirement, it’s time to start!
 If you need more resources, check out my blog post on prioritizing your finances and my Level Up Your Finances course.
 You can also follow me on social media for all sorts of financial education.
 Feel free to reach out on Instagram with any questions, I’m @intentionalmoneylife.

 PS – This is for educational purposes for new parents and not to be taken as investing advice.
+If you would like investing advice, sign up for a financial planning session with me here.

 Share post